status-im/specs/status-payloads-spec.md

 ## Introduction

-This specification describes how the payload of each message in the Status Protocol looks.
+In this document we describe the payload format and some special considerations.

 The payload must be flexible enough to support messaging but also cases described in [Status Whitepaper](https://status.im/whitepaper.pdf) as well as various clients created using vastly different technologies.